BBiotech Engineering for Health

 ---|

 Other requirements | NOTICE: The Bachelor’s Degree in Biotech Engineering for Health is a restricted-access program with a limited number of 80 places.To participate in the selection process, candidates must take the English TOLC-I online test, which is organized by the University of Siena for all applicants who have submitted their application through this portal.
 The structure and content of the test are available on the CISIA website .
-The evaluation of candidates will conclude with an interview, which will be conducted online.
 The University of Siena is offering English TOLC-I test sessions exclusively for applicants who have submitted their application through this portal.
 The test fee is included in the admission fee.
 The following sessions are currently scheduled:

 Please check the test registration deadlines (download the guide below).
 To access the English TOLC-I exclusive-access sessions organized by the University of Siena, candidates must:

 NOTICE: Until the application deadline, candidates can reopen their application at any time to update or add information and documents.
-If you reopen the application, remember to resubmit it. |
+If you reopen the application, remember to resubmit it.
+Download the guide to the Bachelor’s Degree in Biotech Engineering for Health |

 ---|